Yui (singer): Personal life

 On April 17, 2015, the singer announced via the official blog of her band Flower Flower that she had married a man outside of the industry and that she was pregnant.
 In August 2015, it was announced that Yui had given birth to healthy identical twin boys.

 On November 11, 2017, Yui confirmed reports from the media that the singer had divorced her husband at the end of August 2017.
 She has custody of the twin boys they had together.

 In September 2018, it was reported that Yui had gotten remarried to a non-celebrity man after dating for nine months.
 She shared that he works as a personal trainer at a sports gym and that he has been very supportive of her and her music career.
 She also revealed that she was five months pregnant.
 She later gave birth to her third child, a son, though the specific date of birth was undisclosed.
 Yui then gave birth to the couple's fourth child, a daughter, in February 2019.
-Due to the birth of her fourth child, they suspended live performances until July 2019.
+Due to the birth of her fourth child, her band suspended live performances until July 2019.